cea-hpc/fastiron/profiling/README.md

 All benchmarks have been done using the `bench_cfg.sh` script unless stated otherwise.

+## Known issues

+- Usage of the data scripts followed by regular usage of the program leads to crashes because of restricted permissions on the created folders.

 ## Hardware used for execution

 Up to the sequential analysis (included), all benchmarking was done on a laptop with the following specs: